nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   - [find_bad_taxa()](#find_bad_taxa)

   **Function Parameter Definitions:**
-  - `data=` - specifies the treeSummarizedExperiment containing the feature, taxonomy and metdata to be analyzed using ancombc2
+  - `data=` - specifies the treeSummarizedExperiment containing the feature, taxonomy and metadata to be analyzed using ancombc2
   - `...` - Other arguments passed on to ancombc2

   **Returns:** an ancombc2 result, or an empty result as returned by [find_bad_taxa()](#find_bad_taxa)